Benjamin-Fever/File-Scanner/README.md

     import Scanner

-    scan = Scanner("*insert file path")   <- Replace inser file path with the file you wish to read scan.next()                           <- Returns the next word as a string scan.nextInt()                        <- Returns the next int this will set its possition at this point scan.nextFloat()                      <- Returns the next float, works same as nextInt()
+    scan = Scanner("*insert file path")   <- Replace insery file path with the file you wish to read scan.next()                           <- Returns the next word as a string scan.nextInt()                        <- Returns the next int this will set its possition at this point scan.nextFloat()                      <- Returns the next float, works same as nextInt()